-STEP Energy Services’ leadership team is comprised of coiled tubing experts and industry professionals.
+STEP’s leadership team is comprised of energy services experts and industry professionals.

-Mr. Glanville has served as chief operating officer of the Company since its inception in March 2011 and has been vice-president, operations since November 2013.
-Mr. Glanville is a co-founder of the Company and is a certified engineering technologist with over 20 years of oilfield experience.
+Mr. Glanville has served as COO of the Company since its inception in March 2011 and has been vice-president, operations and COO since November 2013.
+He is responsible for STEP’s coiled tubing and pressure pumping operations in Canada and the U.S. In his portfolio, he also provides leadership to sales, engineering, marketing, and new technology development.
+Mr. Glanville is a co-founder of STEP and is a certified engineering technologist with over 20 years of oilfield experience.
 Mr. Glanville’s background includes 10 years with Schlumberger Limited working with the company’s North American oilfield services divisions, and seven years with Sanjel managing the Canadian coiled tubing and nitrogen business unit.
-Most recently, he spent two years with Calfrac Well Services Ltd. as manager of the Canadian coiled tubing division.
-Mr. Glanville is a former president of ICoTA Canada.
-Mr. Glanville received his diploma from the Southern Alberta Institute of Technology in 1992.
+Most recently, he spent two years with Calfrac as manager of the Canadian coiled tubing division.
+Mr. Glanville currently sits on the board of the Petroleum Services Association of Canada (PSAC) and serves as a director of PSAC’s Stars and Spurs Gala in support of STARS Air Ambulance.
+He is a former president of ICoTA Canada.
+Mr. Glanville received his diploma from the Southern Alberta Institute of Technology.

 Ms. McLeod-Hill has served as vice-president, finance since July 2015.
-Ms. McLeod-Hill is a chartered accountant with 25 years of financial and leadership experience, with a focus on oil and gas services for the past nine years.
-Prior to joining STEP, Ms. McLeod-Hill worked at Gasfrac Energy Services Inc. as the chief financial officer for two years.
-Previously, Ms. McLeod-Hill progressed into senior roles in both public and private companies including Telus Corporation, HSE Integrated Ltd. and DXP Canada Enterprises Ltd. Ms. McLeod-Hill graduated from the University of Calgary (1986) with a Bachelor of Commerce.
+She is a chartered accountant with over 25 years of financial and leadership experience, with a focus on oil and gas services for the past 11 years.
+Prior to joining STEP, Ms. McLeod-Hill worked at Gasfrac Energy Services Inc. as the CFO for two years.
+Previously, she progressed into senior roles in both public and private companies including Telus Corporation, HSE Integrated Ltd., and DXP Canada Enterprises Ltd. Ms. McLeod-Hill graduated from the University of Calgary with a Bachelor of Commerce.

-As a part of the Tucker Energy Services acquisition, Mr. Persad will join STEP Energy Services in the new role of vice-president fracturing and cased-Hole wireline services.
+As a part of the Tucker acquisition, Mr. Persad, joined STEP in the new role of vice-president fracturing and cased-hole wireline services effective April 2, 2018.
 Mr. Persad joined the Tucker Group in Trinidad in 2000 where he spent the next 10 years in different key roles for their operations both in Trinidad and Internationally.
-In 2011, Mr. Persad joined the U.S. operations as the corporate technical manager and grew the business throughout the US and was promoted to the role of TES Inc. president in January 2017.
+In 2011, Mr. Persad joined the U.S. operations as the corporate technical manager and grew the business throughout the U.S. and was promoted to the role of president in January 2017.
 Mr. Persad holds professional degrees in petroleum and mechanical engineering.
 He has extensive professional experience in drilling, completion and well intervention services.